By Rebecca Wade

 Filing for Divorce Requires a Separation Period

-“In Virginia, if you want to get divorced and you don’t have fault-based grounds for doing so, a separation period is required before you can file for divorce,” Wade explains.
+“In Virginia, if you want to get divorced and you don’t have fault-based grounds for doing so, a separation period is required before you can file for divorce,” Leischner explains.
 “So, if your spouse refuses to move out, locking them out is most likely not an easy or legal solution to the problem.”

 Can I Lock my Spouse Out of the House?

 “Most married couples in the United States who own property, own it jointly titled.
-In Virginia, you can’t simply lock a spouse out of a house if they are listed on the title,” says Wade.
+In Virginia, you can’t simply lock a spouse out of a house if they are listed on the title,” says Leischner.
 “And even if you are the only person listed on the title, you can’t lock out a spouse without warning.
 Under Virginia law, once a person has established a residence they have a right to be there.
 However, I have seen cases where the house is not jointly titled, one spouse moves out and then eventually wants to come back.
 And since the spouse had already moved out it was ok to change the locks.”

 What Can I Do If I Want my Spouse to Leave and They Won’t?